-The Thesis Project is the capstone of the MFA program and an indication of the candidate's development as a creative practitioner as a result of the graduate experience.
+The Thesis Project is the capstone of the MFA Program and an indication of the candidate's development as a creative practitioner as a result of the graduate experience.
 MFA candidates work closely with their mentors and thesis committees to plan and implement the Thesis Project and verbal review.
 Students will be asked to discuss their practice at their Thesis Review.
-The position paper, (formerly known as the thesis paper) is completed in class.
+The position paper (formerly known as the thesis paper) is completed in the Graduation Preparation 1 & 2 courses, Fall and Spring semester of the student's second year.